Satisfactory Academic Progress (SAP)

 Probationary Period - Academic Plan

-A probationary period may be granted only after a student has appealed and has had eligibility for aid reinstated based on the appeal.
-Students who are granted a probationary period will be required to adhere to an academic plan that, if followed, should ensure the student will achieve the academic standards required to receive Federal financial assistance and complete their degree program within the maximum timeframe.
+A probationary period may be granted only after a student has appealed and has had eligibility for aid reinstated based on the approval of the student’s appeal.
+Students who are granted a probationary period will be required to adhere to an academic plan that, if followed, should ensure the student will achieve the academic standards required to continue receiving Federal financial assistance and complete their degree program within the maximum timeframe.

 As a general rule, a student on an academic plan will be required to: